laurentperrinet/laurentperrinet.github.io/content/publication/laine-25-cns/index.md

   url: https://laurentperrinet.github.io/publication/laine-25-cns
 ---

-🧠 Excited to share our latest research presented at CNS2025 in beautiful Firenze, Italy!
+🧠 Excited to share our latest research led by Alexandre Lainé and presented this summer at CNS2025 in beautiful Firenze, Italy!

 "Population decoding of visual motion direction in V1 marmoset monkey: effects of uncertainty"